 I’m met by clinic coordinator Kate Bishop.
-Sufficiently briefed on my quest to decode how to get abs to show, she has offered to help me with an accurate body composition reading using an intriguing piece of equipment called the BOD POD.
+She has offered to help me with an accurate body composition reading using an intriguing piece of equipment called the BOD POD.

 “Calipers are by far the cheapest and easiest way to get a body comp measurement,” she says, adding that they’re best when used to test frequently by the same technician under the same circumstances every time.